-The effects of using heavy equipment in and along streams in FRR are consistent with the analysis in the Programmatic EA, "Wildlife", Section 3.3.5.
-The Programmatic EA, Section 3.3.5.3, describes overall low impacts to wildlife after balancing short-term adverse effects against highly beneficial long-term effects.
-One species listed under the ESA is present in the project area, the Northern spotted owl (Strix occidentalis caurina), and two Oregon Sensitive species: western pond turtles (Actinemys marmorata, sensitive) and western painted turtles (Chrysemys picta).
-Northern spotted owl critical habitat is mapped as occuring 0.7 miles from the project area and no project impacts would affect any nests within critical habitat.
-Northern spotted owls may fly through the project area while migrating or foraging but are not anticipated to be present during construction activities.
+The effects of using heavy equipment in and along water bodies in FRR are consistent with the analysis in the Programmatic EA Section 3.3.5, "Wildlife."
+The Programmatic EA, Section 3.3.5.3, describes overall low impacts to wildlife based on short-term adverse effects from construction and beneficial long-term effects from implementation of the restoration project.

+The project area contains one wildlife species listed under the ESA, the Northern spotted owl (Strix occidentalis caurina), and two Oregon sensitive species, western pond turtles (Actinemys marmorata, sensitive) and western painted turtles (Chrysemys picta).
+Northern spotted owl critical habitat is mapped as occurring 0.7 mile from the project area and no project impacts would affect any nests within designated critical habitat.
+Consultation on the effects of this project on Northern spotted owls was completed under PROJECTS with the conclusion that the project would not likely adversely affect this species or its designated critical habitat.
 Enough water would be left in the pond for turtles and other native aquatic organisms to survive through construction.

 The short-term effects from this project would be consistent with those analyzed in the Programmatic EA.
 Impacts would be primarily from disturbance of wildlife by the temporary presence and activity of humans and heavy equipment.
-This could temporarily displace them during construction and they would likely re-occupy the site once human activity has moved or ceased.
-The long term effects of this project would be a more natural habitat in the project area, which is currently used by a variety of wildlife species such as beavers, river otters, songbirds, deer, elk, and bears.
-Specifically, converting the pond to a stream-wetland complex would benefit the native species that inhabit it, namely turtles, which are riverine species that have much greater habitat needs than the pond can provide.
+This could temporarily displace them during construction, and they would likely re-occupy the site once human activity has moved or ceased.
+The long-term effects of this project would be a more natural habitat in the project area, which is currently used by a variety of wildlife species such as beavers, river otters, songbirds, deer, elk, and bears.
+Bald eagles are occasionally seen within the project area but are not known to nest in the area.
 This level of effect would be low, as is stated in the Programmatic EA.